1400: Richard II is murdered at Pontefract Castle.

 1991: The film “The Silence Of The Lambs” is released.

-1996: The Artist Formerly Known As Prince married Mayte Garcia in a Minneapolis church.
+1996: Prince (then known as The Artist Formerly Known As..) marries Mayte Garcia in Minneapolis.

-2004: Dave Holland, former drummer with Judas Priest was jailed for eight years for indecent assault and the attempted rape of a 17-year old boy.
-On the same day,in a suburb of Moscow, the roof of the Transvaal water park collapses, killing more than 25 people, and wounding more than 100 others.
+2004: Dave Holland, former drummer with Judas Priest is jailed for eight years for indecent assault and the attempted rape of a 17-year old boy with learning difficulties.
+On the same day, in a suburb of Moscow, the roof of the Transvaal water park collapses, killing more than 25 people, and wounding more than 100 others.

-2008: Liam Gallagher married All Saints singer Nicole Appleton in a civil ceremony in Westminster.
+2008: Liam Gallagher marries All Saints singer Nicole Appleton at a civil ceremony at Westminster Register Office.

 2013: Paralympic sprinter Oscar Pistorius is charged with the murder of his girlfriend Reeva Steenkamp in South Africa.